mi-m1/Compositionality/README.md

 (Miletic and Schulte im Walde, 2023) found that first few layers knows but then loses knowledge.

 Our research scope:
-* which layer stores this information best
+* which layer stores compositionality information best
-* check if this information in the norm (magnitude) since cosine similarity nullifies information stored in the vector norm.
+* check if compositionality information is in the norm (magnitude) since cosine similarity nullifies information stored in the vector norm.

+Results potentially could verify findings of Klubicka, Kelleher (2022).